 Michael originally learned to fly with the Air Cadets in a Slingsby Cadet Mk III at Henlow.
 Weak colour vision completely ruined his planned aviation career of tours on Lightnings, Canberras and Jaguars followed by a few years on Concorde.
 In 1970 he became a primary school teacher, headteacher and school inspector.
 In 2000 Michael left teaching to focus on establishing a leadership development consultancy.

-Regional Safety Officer West
+Regional Safety Officer South West England and South Wales

 A substantial piece of recent work has been in the Oil and Gas industry helping a global provider improve their safety through improving the safety leadership in their sector.
 Many of the ideas applied in this setting are readily applied to aviation and vice versa.